legattivet-creator/vetmedrec-legal/terms-of-use-en.md

 TERMS OF USE – VETMEDREC
-Last updated: January 12, 2026
+Last updated: January 20, 2026
 1. ACCEPTANCE OF TERMS
 By using the VetMedRec application, the user confirms that they have read, understood and fully agreed to these Terms of Use.
 If the user does not agree with any provision, they must immediately stop using the application.
+Use of the application is also subject to the Privacy Policy, which forms an integral part of these Terms.
 2. ABOUT THE APPLICATION
 VetMedRec is an organizational and informational application designed to store, organize and access information related to pets’ health and routine, including medical records, documents, logs, reminders and histories.
 The application does not replace, under any circumstances, in-person veterinary consultations, clinical diagnoses, professional evaluations or veterinary medical advice.